stluc/Data_scientist_capstone_project/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@iamjuststen/-).
+The main findings of the code can be found at the post available [here](https://medium.com/@iamjuststen/customer-prediction-in-imbalanced-dataset-the-arvato-case-513822cdbbfe).
+The model scored 0.7399 (AUC) in the [Kaggle competition](http://www.kaggle.com/t/21e6d45d4c574c7fa2d868f0e8c83140), but there are still high margins for improval.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>